TheBallOfAeolus/bash-and-shell-cheat-sheet/README.md

 # bash-and-shell-cheat-sheet
-Personal cheat sheet with baisc rules I follow in bash
+A personal wiki with baisc rules and reminders I follow/use in bash